andythomnz/GitHubSearch/README.md

 * Vuetify - primarily utilised for UI components.
 I chose this over BootstrapVue because I thought their documentation was clearer on the topic of handling server-side pagination & sorting (which I planned to use) and due to prior experience with Google's Material UI
 * Node.js + Express - to serve the deployed application on Heroku
 * Heroku - Deployed to their free hobby tier for demo purposes
 * Axios - for making HTTP requests.
-I chose Axios over fetch due to familiarity more succinct syntax
+I chose Axios over fetch due to familiarity and its more succinct syntax
 * Moment - for easily converting timestamps into nicer human-friendly formats

 ## What Next?